davidgilbertson/react-recollect/README.md

 ## Warnings

 There is no support for any version of IE, Opera mini, or Android browser 4.4 (because Recollect uses the `Proxy` object).
-Check out the latest usage stats at [caniuse.com](https://caniuse.com/#feat=proxy)
+Check out the latest usage stats at [caniuse.com](https://caniuse.com/#feat=proxy).

 This tool is in its early days, so please test thoroughly and raise any issues you find.

-If you need to compare the current and previous state of the store (e.g. to implement some sort of transition logic), Recollect may not be for you.
-Or you might need to do this outside of the Recollect store.
-(See [Immutability problems](#immutability-problems) below for more details.)

 # Usage